U.S. fuel crisis eases as pipeline returns to normal after hack

 Colonial has not disclosed how much money the hackers were seeking or whether it paid.
 Bloomberg News and the New York Times reported that it paid nearly $5 million to hackers.

+Colonial said it would resume its regular nomination process, in which shippers seek space on the line, on Monday.
+The company released a revised schedule to shippers, with estimated delivery dates.
+The schedule suggested that diesel loaded in Atlanta on Friday would arrive at the northernmost point in Linden, New Jersey, 10 days later, as would gasoline.

-Steve Boyd, a senior managing director at fuel delivery firm Sun Coast Resources, estimated that with gasoline moving on the pipeline at half Colonial’s normal speed, it could take 12 to 20 days for new deliveries to reach the northern-most point in Linden, New Jersey.
+Steve Boyd, a senior managing director at fuel delivery firm Sun Coast Resources, estimated that with gasoline moving on the pipeline at half Colonial’s normal speed, it could take 12 to 20 days for new deliveries from Gulf Coast refineries to reach the northern-most point in Linden, New Jersey.

 Sun Coast has 75 trucks taking supplies from terminals in Alabama and Georgia to retailers as far away as Virginia.